§ 155.412.040 DESIGN REVIEW.

 (2) The Design Review Committee serves as the review authority for modification of the size, shape, or location of an existing sign, or the addition of a new sign, on the façade facing a pedestrian-focused frontage.
 Design review is not required for either a new sign or modification of an existing sign when the sign is painted directly on the façade facing a pedestrian-focused frontage; however, a sign permit may be required pursuant to § 155.340 (Signs).

-(b) For a new sign, the Design Review Committee uses the design review criteria noted in (D)(2)(a), above, and the review and approval criteria in § 155.340 (Signs) to approve both the façade modification and the sign.
+(b) For a new sign, the Design Review Committee uses the design review criteria noted in division (a) above, and the review and approval criteria in § 155.340 (Signs) to approve both the façade modification and the sign.

 (E) Review authority.

-(a) If the project also requires review by the Historic Preservation Commission (HPC) as provided in Municipal Code Ch.
-157 (Historic Preservation), the HPC conducts design review;
+(a) If the project also requires review by the Historic Preservation Commission (HPC) as provided in Municipal Code Chapter 157 (Historic Preservation), the HPC conducts design review;

-(b) If the project also requires a permit from the Planning Commission, the Planning Commission conducts design review; and
+(b) If the project also requires a permit from the Planning Commission, the Planning Commission conducts design review, unless design review is to be conducted by the Historic Preservation Commission in accordance with division (a) above; or

-(c) If the project also requires City Council approval, the City Council conducts design review.
+(c) If the project also requires City Council approval, the City Council conducts design review, unless design review is to be conducted by the Historic Preservation Commission in accordance with division (a) above.

 (G) Consistency.
-A project must be consistent, as determined by the Director, with the General Plan, any applicable specific plan or area plan, and/or other design policies and regulations adopted by the City Council, prior to being scheduled for design review.
+A project must be consistent, as determined by the Director, with the General Plan, any applicable specific plan or area plan, and applicable objective design policies and regulations adopted by the City Council, prior to being scheduled for design review.

 (H) Public notice and hearing.
 The review authority must review and act on a design review application at a noticed public hearing in compliance with § 155.408.100 (Public Hearings).